If You Don’t Add This to the Filename of Your Scanned Photos, You’ll Probably Hate Yourself Later

-Notice in these three examples I show how you could put the number before the descriptive part of the filename if you wanted to.
-This would enable you to be able to sort your photos by the unique numbers in system folders and image managers because the numbers appear first in your filename.
+Notice that in these three examples, I show how you could put the number before the descriptive part of the filename if you wanted to.
+This would enable you to sort your photos by the unique numbers in system folders and image managers because the numbers appear first in your filename.
 And in this example, they would be sorted by year.

 My Numbering System of Choice

 All three of the methods above would work and have their advantages and disadvantages.
 And I’m positive there are many other ways you could come up with that could be specifically tailored to benefit you and your own collection.

 But because I know some of you would want to know, I thought I would list for you the method I am currently using to number all of my photos.